The University

 • There are approximately 8,000 graduate and professional students enrolled at Florida State University.
 These students come from approximately one hundred and twenty-nine foreign countries and all fifty states.

-• The Graduate School administers the interdisciplinary master's and PhD programs in Materials Science and Engineering; University-wide graduate fellowship, grants, and awards programs; and several professional development programs for graduate students.
-For more information see "The Graduate School" chapter of the Graduate Bulletin.
+• The Graduate School administers the University-wide graduate fellowship, grants, and awards programs; and several professional development programs for graduate students.
+For more information see “The Graduate School” chapter of the Graduate Bulletin.

 • Researchers in many disciplines take advantage of the University's location in Florida's seat of government.
 More than one hundred state and federal agencies provide students with opportunities for internships, research, and part-time jobs that match almost all areas of academic interest.
 Graduate students in such diverse fields as environmental science, urban and regional planning, social work, business, governmental affairs, population studies, public administration, and law are often funded by federal grants, supported by international organizations, and have ready access to state government information.